Skip to main content

 DSPy

 DSPy programs can route through Orq.ai to gain automatic prompt optimization alongside gateway reliability features.
-For more detailed guide see DSPy Integration
+For a more detailed guide, see DSPy Integration.

 import * as dspy from "dspy-ai";